Help Feed Our Families

 If catering, how many people will I be ordering for?

-At our Holcombe House we currently serve from 65-70 family members, MDA Hospital serves 45 members, CMHH serves 25 family members, and TCH serves 25 family members.
-Since these can be large orders, you may need to place it at least 24 hours in advance.
+At Holcombe House we currently serve between 75-80 family members; MDA Hospital serves 50 family members; CMHH serves 25 family members; and TCH serves 35 family members.
+Since these can be large orders, you might need to place it at least 24 hours in advance.
 For an approximate catering cost per location, please refer to the Sponsor a Meal at RMH Houston table above.

 What time should I have the food delivered?